CivicActions/ssp-toolkit/docs/controls/PS.md

 #### CivicActions Responsibility

-CivicActions Operations is informed of transfers that require access authorization modifications within five business days by the Project Manager, Product Owner or Director of Human Resources.
+CivicActions Operations is informed of transfers that require access authorization modifications within five business days by the Project Manager, System Owner or Director of Human Resources.